foonoo/docs/1-Introduction.md

 	- Writing content to /path/to/examples/output_site/index.html
 	Total build time: 0.24s

-And in your current directory you should have a `_foonoo` directory, which should contain some foonoo specific data, and an `output_site` directory which contains---your output site.
+And in your current directory you should have a `_foonoo` directory, which should contain some foonoo specific data, and an `output_site` directory which contains your output site.
+Go ahead and open the `index.html` file located in the `output_site` directory to preview your site.

 ## Architecture Overview